-- ee4b Tuberculosis (tu-"b&r-ky&-'lO-s&s) is an infection, usually in the lungs, which often causes coughing, fever, and weight loss. - ee4c Asthma ('az-ma) is a condition often of allergic origin that is marked by continuous or bursts of labored breathing accompanied by wheezing, by a sense of constriction in the chest, and often by attacks of coughing or gasping.
-Asthma is often treated with inhaled medication such as steroids. - ee4d Attention deficit hyperactivity disorder, also called ADHD or ADD is a condition that causes, among other things, hyperactivity, short or interrupted attention span, or antisocial behavior in children.
+- ee2c Code "Yes" ONLY if the child has EVER gone to a doctor or other provider for the treatment of chronic ear infections, such as more than four ear infections in any one year. - ee4c Asthma ('az-ma) is a condition often of allergic origin that is marked by continuous or bursts of labored breathing accompanied by wheezing, by a sense of constriction in the chest, and often by attacks of coughing or gasping.
+Asthma is often treated with inhaled medication such as steroids. - ee4d Attention deficit hyperactivity disorder, also called ADHD or ADD is a condition that causes, among other things, hyperactivity, short or interrupted attention span, or anti-social behavior in children.
 It is more common in boys than in girls, and it is often treated with medication.
-Please remember that you should answer "yes" only if the child has seen a doctor for this condition. - ee4e Diabetes ("dI-&-'bE-tEz, -'bE-t&s) is also known as high blood sugar or juvenile diabetes.
-Diabetes is a condition where the body has difficulty producing or regulating insulin in the blood, resulting in higher-than-normal blood sugar levels.
-Children with diabetes may have been prescribed insulin, or may be on a special diet, to control their blood sugar. - e80t- Same as question e401 asked of informants.
-This question repeats for all adults in the e802 family.
+Please remember that you should answer "yes" only if the child has seen a doctor for this condition. - ee5 Asks whether the child uses more medical care, mental health, or educational services compared to other children the same age. - ee5a Only asked if the response to ee5 is yes.
+Asks whether this over use of services is because of medical, behavioral, or another health condition expected to last for 12 months or more. - e80t- Same as question e401 asked of informants.
+This question repeats for all adults in the e802 family. ra34 Asks where the individual has gotten information about a personal health concern.
+This is a code all that apply question.
+Responses are in a randomized order. ra36 Asked only if the individual has had 2 or more doctor's visits in the past 12 months.
+Asks if the family member has mentioned the information they found personally to a doctor. ranew This question asked if the individual responded yes to ra34 or ra36.
+Asks if the doctor ordered a test, procedure, or prescription because of the information found or presented. ra34c- newrac Same questions asked for adults (ra34-ranew), except they ask about the selected child.